Steven-Grevera/ENC4265/manual.md

 # Introduction

-Shadow Corridor 2 is a maze style horror game in which you are given a set predetermined theme, which your “level”, or rather, “corridor”, in this sense.
-Each “corridor”, is procedurally generated upon level selection based upon a seed which will ensure that each and every experience you have is unique.
-The layout learned from one session, will not be the same layout for the next even if they are the same corridor and vice versa.
+Shadow Corridor 2 is a maze-style horror game in which you are given a set predetermined theme, which is your “level,” or rather, “corridor,” in this sense.
+Each “corridor” is procedurally generated upon level selection based on a seed, which will ensure that each and every experience you have is unique.
+The layout learned from one session will not be the same layout for the next, even if they are the same corridor and vice versa.

 ![image](https://github.com/user-attachments/assets/0429fc8e-732d-4bd6-8b5b-ad9d469c5188)
 *Figure 2: Image of a corridor generating in game.
 Image by: Steven Grevera.*